Spiritus Hermeticum: part three

 Martin Luther once said that "The Devil has a great advantage over us inasmuch he has a strong bastion and bulwark against us in our own flesh and blood."
 This was a wise saying, and it shows us why some writers say that love of the body is the cause of death as we saw earlier.
 But we would say, excess or unbalanced love of the body is the cause of death, or provides opportunities for evil to rise up and flourish.
 We only have to observe our fellowmen and women to see how so many get themselves into all kinds of difficulties by satisfying some temporary desire.
 Moreover, temptation is seldom where we suppose it lies, for it is often hidden in the smallest of things in our very home where we least expect to find it.
 Pause here and think about this for a moment.

-When you have done so you will realize that it is often the little sins of omission and commission that lead us into evil.
+When you have done so you will realise that it is often the little sins of omission and commission that lead us into evil.
 Greed, avarice, jealousy, thoughtlessness, indifference to the troubles of others: these are all temptations toward evil in one form or another.
 Remember too that no place, no company, no person is entirely free from temptation, not even the greatest and wisest.
 Let no man boast that he was never tempted, let him not be high-minded and proud, but have a care, for we may be surprised in the very instant when we boasted of our virtues!
 The Prince of Darkness never sleeps and there are many vacancies in his grim Domain as we can read in Dr Michaud's marvellous short story Symphonie Fantastique.
 But it is not so much the devil that tempts us, but we ourselves tempt him to come forth and take possession of his own.
 Believe not that God leads man into temptation as the Lord's Prayer tells us.
 This is a wicked lie which even a recent Pope has questioned as John Temple tells us in his article on the Power of Prayer.
 God can lead us out of temptation if we place our Trust in Him, but never into it.

 Hermes' ideas of God